poncardasm/learn-finnish/README.md

 Feel free to explore and use these resources to support your own language learning!

-If you have any questions or suggestions, please don't hesitate to reach out to me.
+If you have any questions or suggestions, please don't hesitate to reach out.
 I'm always happy to help and learn from others.